Albert Fisher (Detroit)

 Albert Fisher (January 2, 1864 – March 15, 1942) was a pioneer in the burgeoning auto industry in Detroit.
 He was the uncle of the seven Fisher brothers, founders of Fisher Body.
 Albert Fisher built some of the first bodies for many automobiles and trucks.
 He built the first touring car body for Henry Ford.
 He was one of those whose efforts started the industry that transformed Detroit into one of the great metropolitan centers of the nation.

 Early life

-Albert's parents, Andrew and Stephinia Fisher, arrived in the United States from Baden, Germany around 1835 and settled in Peru, Ohio, where Andrew set up a blacksmith shop.
+Fisher's parents, Andrew and Stephinia Fisher, arrived in the United States from Baden, Germany around 1835 and settled in Peru, Ohio, where Andrew set up a blacksmith shop.
 They raised eight children, including Albert who was born in 1864.
 In his younger years, Fisher worked at his father's blacksmith shop after school.

 Career

 At the age of 16, Fisher took a job as a hotel clerk in Norwalk, Ohio.
 After a year, he served an apprenticeship for four years in carriage building.
 In 1885, Fisher came to Detroit, Michigan to work for the C.R. & J.C.
 Wilson Carriage Co.
 Fisher moved on to study in Chicago and Boston.
 He returned to Detroit in 1888 and rejoined the Wilson company as superintendent.